By Nick Dalton

-Wales is not only beautiful, it’s the place for a bargain family holiday.
-In fact, this whole child-friendly country could be described as a wild themepark that can be visited for free.
+Wales is not only beautiful, it’s a great place for a budget family holidays.
+In fact, this whole child-friendly destination could be described as a wild theme park that can be visited for free.
 If you combine your excursions with a stay on a Welsh campsite, there’s no reason why your holiday this year should burn a hole in your wallet.

 Wales has some of the most beautiful beaches in Britain – vast dune-backed stretches, jewel-like bays and secret coves.
 They’re almost all public and free, except for the car-parks.
 On the north coast, the Llyn Peninsula is lined with sandy beaches, from bustling, upmarket Abersoch to the unspoilt ‘Whistling Sands’ of Porth-oer.
 In mid Wales, Cardiganshire (Ceredigion) has Mwnt, with steps cut from the clifftop National Trust car-park down to its sheltered sands.

 'Our family’s favourite – a world-class attraction – The Big Pit National Coal Museum is a dream for children who like dressing up – they get miners’ helmets and lamps before being taken down a clanky lift and through old tunnels by a real-life miner.'

 But it’s Pembrokeshire, in the west, that is the undisputed coastal king – home to Marloes Sands, with its stunning rock formations, and perfect Barafundle Bay, sheltered by cliffs and backed by the National Trust’s Stackpole Estate ground, Bosherston Lily Ponds and Stackpole Warren Nature Reserve – all free.